 Until recently, scientists and educators regarded children's bilingualism as a kind of obstacle to their development.
 And, there’s ample evidence that in the brain of a bilingual child, both language systems are active even when the child only uses one language, which means one system can block the other.
 However, such interference is increasingly seen as an advantage, as it forces the brain to resolve this internal conflict, which can strengthen the brain.
 It’s been proven that bilingual children are often more adept at solving all kinds of intellectual puzzles.

-Why do parents choose a bilingual school?
+Why do parents choose bilingual schools?

 Parents decide to enrol their kids in a bilingual school, or another kind of language school, for several reasons.
 One is the desire to improve their linguistic skills from an early age, which later on will provide them with a better start and opportunities for further education.
 Another relates to the origin of the child.
 Parents of two nationalities, who are often bilingual, usually want their child to be fluent in both parents’ mother tongues.
 If they speak to the child in two languages from birth, they’d like to continue this throughout their schooling.